DKPlugins/DKTools/README.md

 # **FAQ**
 **Q: What is "DKTools_Sprite" ?**

-**A:** This is a class, who contain standard Sprite functions, Sprite_Button functions and many new functions.
+**A:** This is a class, which contain a standard Sprite functions, Sprite_Button functions and many new functions.
 The most significant features are: avoid errors when changing parameters, event support, new features for click and mouse (long press, mouse enter/stay on element and mouse leave from element.

 **Q: What is "Event support" ?**